smchowdh/Encryption/README.md

 Uses Rijndael's algorithm to encrypt and decrypt text.
 Can do AES-128, AES-192 or AES-256 in ECB or in CBC with an initialization vector.
 See how to use the class in test/AesEncryptionTest.java

+### How do use this?
+* You can use it via the AesEncryption class.
+You can create on Object via its contructors and define its key in hexadecimal or plaintext.

+* After that you can run encrypt() or decrypt() methods of the class and it will run the encryption algorithms against the key.
+If you want to encrypt or decrypt with a different key, create a new object with the key you had in mind.

+* You can also create and object without a key and it will automatically generate a key for you.
+You can then retrieve this key via the getKey() method.
+* You can encrypt in two modes, ebc and cbc.
+Also supports AES128 (default) AES192, and AES256.
+See method summary

+* See examples in ```src/tests``` and ```src/main``` on how to use it.

 ### Constructors

 | Constructor and Description                                                                                                                                                                         |